Joystream/joystream/content-directory-schemas/README.md

 }
 ```

-- The `"existing"` keyword allows referencing an entity created as part of some other (**previous!**) batch inside `inputs/entityBatches`.
+- The `"existing"` keyword allows referencing an entity created as part of any other batch inside `inputs/entityBatches`.
 We can do it by specifying the value of **any unique property of the referenced entity**.
 So, for example to reference a `Language` entity from `VideoBatch.json` file, we use this syntax:

 ```
 {